ktakekoshi/COVID-MP-PCR/README.md

 - Moderated cost suitable for intermittent use during epidemics / pandemics.
 - Use of readily available off-the-shelf components.
 - Dispensibles resistant to supply chain disruptions.
-- Can process large numbers of specimens in a short amount of time.
+- Can process large numbers of specimens simultaneously.
 - Open source development of hardware and software.

 ## The provisional proposal envisions: